apache/freemarker/src/manual/docgen-help/editors-readme.txt

 - The Template Author's Guide is for Web designers.
 Assume that a designer is not a programmer, (s)he doesn't even know what is Java.
-  Forget that FM is implemented in Java when you edit the Template Authror's Guide.
+  Forget that FM is implemented in Java when you edit the Template Author's Guide.
 Try to avoid technical writing.

 - In the Guide chapters, be careful not to mention things that were not explained earlier.
 The Guide chapters should be understandable